mtaghavian/load-balancer/README.md

 # Load-Balancer

 ## What is this
-A reverse-proxy load-balancer based on consistent hashing.
+A distributed reverse-proxy load-balancer based on consistent hashing of the requested URL and the address of the origin servers.